Yingiya Mark Guyula

-Yingiya Mark Guyula (/aus/) is an Australian politician and a Yolŋu man of the Djambarrpuyŋu clan and the Liya-Dhälinymirr people.
-He is an independent member of the Northern Territory Legislative Assembly for the seat of Mulka in north-east Arnhem Land.
+Yingiya Mark Guyula (/aus/) is a former Australian politician and a Yolŋu man of the Djambarrpuyŋu clan and the Liya-Dhälinymirr people.
+He served as an independent member of the Northern Territory Legislative Assembly for the seat of Mulka in north-east Arnhem Land.
 He previously represented Nhulunbuy from 2016 to 2020.
-He is the only independent Indigenous member of parliament in the Northern Territory and campaigned on a platform of self-determination for Yolŋu people.
+He was the only independent Indigenous member of parliament in the Northern Territory and campaigned on a platform of self-determination for Yolŋu people.
+Guyula resigned from his position on 19 August 2026 citing concerns with CLP policies.

 Early life

 Guyula was born and raised in Mirrngadja in Arnhem Land where he lived on his country with his family and extended kin learning a Yolŋu way of life.
 At the age of 10 he began a western education at Shepherdson College on Elcho Island and later went on to attend Dhulpuma College and the Nhulunbuy Area School.
 He then returned home to his family for a time before moving to Nhulunbuy to work with MAF (Mission Aviation Fellowship), being trained in aircraft maintenance and engineering.
 Eventually he trained as a pilot in Victoria and became the first Yolŋu commercial pilot for the region in 1983.